 I agree that reading too much about VPN Protocols might be boring at times but sometimes you got to plunge into the boring details of a technology in order to understand that technology better.
 I promise to stay away from such boring topics once I am done with this series on VPN Protocols, but for now please bear with me.
 I am trying to fill up the archives of How to Hide IP with some really good information.
 Learn about VPN protocols IPSec.

 Till now, we have covered the below VPN Protocols (the list is being updated as and when new content is written):

 What is IPSec?

-When I say IPSec then I guess the Windows based users should feel an adrenaline rush.
+When I say IPSec then I guess the Windows-based users should feel an adrenaline rush.
 After all, IPSec is their protocol which is used in partnership with the likes of Layer 2 Tunneling Protocol.
-IPSec can be used as a funneling protocol on its own.
+IPSec can be used as a tunneling protocol on its own.

 IPSec on hardware VPN machines

 IPSec is also famous for its implementation by most of the hardware VPN machines.
 To take an example, Cisco’s VPN and the PIX firewalls use IPsec.
 Others using IPSec are SonicWall, NetScreen, and WatchGuard machines.
 Some of the enterprise level software firewalls that support IPSec are CheckPoint, ISA Server, and Symantec Enterprise Firewall.
 Please understand that this was just a list of hardware and software that support IPSec.
 You will find a lot more once you start Googling.